'Blatant racism': Cruise ship guests given 'pantomime' Māori pōwhiri at Port of Tauranga

 "There is absolutely no excuse for an international company to operate like this in New Zealand."

+The company did not answer further questions posed by the Herald about how the situation came about.

+A Port of Tauranga spokeswoman said while they were not responsible for tourism activities, what happened this morning was "not acceptable".

-The Herald has approached Princess Cruises and Port of Tauranga for comment.
+The Herald has approached Tourism Bay of Plenty for comment.

 In 2010 Tauranga tour operator came under fire for hiring foreign workers to wear traditional Māori dress.